jwinternheimer/data-blog/content/blog/2022-09-14-churn-research/index.markdown

 ## Estimating Average and Median Survival Time
 Another quantity that is useful to calculate is the average, or median, survival time.
 Survival times are not normally distributed, so the median is usually a more representative summary statistic.

-The table below shows us that the median survival time for Stripe subscriptions is 295 days and the average is 399 days.
+The table below shows us that the median survival time for Stripe subscriptions is 322 days and the average is 412 days.

 ```
 ##   records     n.max   n.start    events     rmean se(rmean)    median   0.95LCL
-##   93515.0   93515.0   93515.0   56573.0     398.4       1.4     294.0     290.0
+##   90142.0   90142.0   90142.0   53184.0     412.5       1.4     322.0     315.0
 ##   0.95UCL
-##     296.0
+##     325.0
 ```

-**_Note: I understand that this may be slightly different from what's reported in [ChartmMgul's customer churn report](https://app.chartmogul.com/#/reports/cohorts/customer-churn?filters=data_source~ANY~ds_c14855a4-62ea-11e9-aa54-bbe88fa6cc8c;13324B;primary).
+**_Note: I understand that this may be slightly different from what's reported in [ChartMogul's customer churn report](https://app.chartmogul.com/#/reports/cohorts/customer-churn?filters=data_source~ANY~ds_c14855a4-62ea-11e9-aa54-bbe88fa6cc8c;13324B;primary).
 After investigating, it looks like ChartMogul excludes subscriptions created by customers that reactivate, i.e. those that have previously had subscriptions.
 I've reached out to the ChartMogul team and confirmed that this is the case ._**

 ## New Buffer vs Legacy